Problems with SZZ and Features: An empirical study of the state of practice of defect prediction data collection: Existing Data Sets

 We note that there may be additional data sets, that we did not discuss above.
-For example, we excluded the data used by Zhang\etal~\cite{Zhang2014, Zhang2017} based on the census data by Mockus~\cite{Mockus2009}.
+For example, we excluded the data used by \cite{Zhang2014, Zhang2017} based on the census data by \cite{Mockus2009}.
 The reason for this exclusion is that this data is, to the best of our knowledge, not publicly available anymore, because the links in both papers do not work anymore.
-Regardless, these data sets would not add anything regarding the methodology for collecting defect prediction data, as the approach is almost exactly the same as for PROMISE and MJ12A: the defect identification is based on commit messages and a six month time window, the metrics are SIZE and COM, and in case of~\cite{Zhang2014} also CHURN.
+Regardless, these data sets would not add anything regarding the methodology for collecting defect prediction data, as the approach is almost exactly the same as for PROMISE and MJ12A: the defect identification is based on commit messages and a six month time window, the metrics are SIZE and COM, and in case of~\citep{Zhang2014} also CHURN.
+Data like Defects4J is out of scope of our discussion of defect prediction data.
+While Defects4J contains detailed information about a subset of defects from a project, the data neither contains features, nor examples for changes without defects.
+As a consequence, such data would only consist of positive labels and not be suited for any defect prediction experiment.